jywang2016/EMPC/README.md

 Documentation
 -------------

 Three examples are given in the `test` file.
-Here is the example\#1:comfort/cost control with time-invariant constrains
+Here is the example\#1:comfort/cost control with time-invariant constrains.
+> Data is obtained in [Mini-Project](https://github.com/oleveque/BuildingClimateControl) of [Prof.Colin Jones](https://people.epfl.ch/colin.jones/publications?lang=en&cvlang=en)'s course `Model Predictive Control`.You can compare
+the results of `EMPC` example#1 to the project.

 ``` r
 #rm(list = ls())